 Moron Mountain is a spoof on Magic Mountain, a Six Flags amusement park in southern California.
 At around the time this movie was made, Magic Mountain had a contract with Warner Brothers to use the Toon characters.

-When Michael first arrives in Looney Tune town and is talking with the characters there is a store front sign on one of the background buildings that says "CJ's Toys", a nod to the famous Warner Brothers Director/Animator Chuck Jones who created many of the classic Looney Tunes characters.
+When Michael first arrives in Looney Tune town, and is talking with the characters, there is a store front sign on one of the background buildings that says "CJ's Toys", a nod to the famous Warner Brothers director/animator Chuck Jones, who created many of the classic Looney Tunes characters.

-During the big game, when the Toons are rallying, the purple Monstar is about to attack Bugs and Wiley when he is interrupted by Yosemite Sam and Elmer Fudd (dressed in tuxedos) shooting his teeth out with "Misrlou" playing in the background.
+During the big game, when the Toons are rallying, the purple Monstar is about to attack Bugs and Wile E. when he is interrupted by Yosemite Sam and Elmer Fudd (dressed in tuxedos) shooting his teeth out with "Misrlou" playing in the background.
 This is a clear reference to Pulp Fiction (1995).

 The pseudo-scientific names of the aliens on the "Aliens From Moron Mountain" blueprint in the brainstorming session are: Wormius Repulsus (green), Newtus Grodius (purple), Dopus Elongatus (blue), Rotundus Tempermentus (orange), and Minimus Whinius (magenta).